Dear Seniors,

 Greetings to you and your family.
 We faithfully cherish and appreciate your devoted service with our company.

-Your claim form for settlement of your EPF accumulations are under process.
-However it likely to take atleast a month to complete all the formalities required.
-And be assured that we take every effort to send the payment as early as possible.
-Till such time kindly bear with the unavoidable delay.
+Your claim form for the settlement of your EPF accumulations is under process.
+However, it is likely to take at least a month to complete all the formalities required.
+Be assured that we take every effort to send the payment as early as possible.
+Till such time, kindly bear with the unavoidable delay.
 We sincerely regret the inconvenience caused to you in this regard.
-Meantime thank you very much for your patience.
+In the meantime, thank you very much for your patience.

-Wishing a very contented, comfortable, healthy retired years to come.
+Wishing you very contented, comfortable, healthy retired years to come.

 Yours sincerely